CongSon01/boston_housing/README.md

 Test: MSE 90.8260 / RMSE 9.5303
 ```

-The same effect can also be observed by plotting the RMSE for each epoch during training.
-If the learning rate
+This effect can also be observed by plotting the RMSE for each epoch during training.
+That is, if the learning rate
 is high enough, the neuron or more precisely gradient descent is able to converge the weights quickly.
 As a result, we
 can observe that the RMSE of the neuron (highlighted in blue) converges to the optimal RMSE (highlighted in red) after
 few epochs.
 Note that the optimal RMSE represents LR by means of normal equation.
 However, if the learning rate is too
 low, gradient descent converges only very slowly.
 Similarly, the learning rate can also be too large.
 As a result,
 gradient descent would miss the optimal weight settings completely.